BCurbo/datasciencecoursera/Code Book - Accelerometer data.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+For all columns (except Activity.Name and Subject.Num), all values are the mean of the summarized data.
+Summarization was at the Activity.Num Subject.Num level.

 The columns provided are
 * Activity.Name
 * Subject.Num